 1 Introduction

 India is implementing its Regional Navigation Satellite System (IRNSS) over the Indian sub-continent and adjoining areas.
-IRNSS shall operate in the L5 (1 164-1 215 MHz) band and possibly in the L1 band (1 559-1 615 MHz).
-IRNSS is a stand-alone regional navigation satellite system consisting of 7/11 satellites.
-The baseline IRNSS constellation consists of three GSO and four non-GSO satellites inclined at 29° E to the Equator.
+IRNSS shall operate in the 1 164-1 215 MHz band and possibly in the band 1 559-1 610 MHz.
+The baseline IRNSS constellation consists of three GSO and four Inclined GSO (I-GSO) satellites inclined at 29° E to the Equator.
+The baseline constellation of seven satellites is being planned to be augmented with four additional I-GSO satellites making a constellation of eleven satellites.
 The system is aimed at providing accurate position, navigation and timing service.
-India plans to develop a 24 satellite Global Indian Navigation System (GINS) operating in the L1 and L5 bands at a later stage.

-India is implementing a Space-Based Augmentation System (SBAS), GAGAN (GPS Aided GEO Augmented Navigation) over the Indian Airspace.
+India is implementing a Space-Based Augmentation System (SBAS), GAGAN (GPS-Aided GEO-Augmented Navigation) over the Indian Airspace.

-The International Civil Aviation Organisation (ICAO) endorsed Global Navigation Satellite System (GNSS) as a Future Air Navigation System (FANS) for aviation.

 The Indian SBAS GAGAN is meant to provide improved accuracy, reliability, integrity and continuity over and above the core GPS.
 The space segment and ground segment characteristics are similar to the other SBASs implemented, such as WAAS, over the US airspace, EGNOS over the European ECAC region and MSAS over Japan.

-1.1 IRNSS, GAGAN and GINS frequency requirements
+1.1 IRNSS and GAGAN frequency requirements

-The frequency requirements of IRNSS are based on an assessment of the position, navigation and timing accuracy requirements, space-to-Earth propagation delay estimates, multipath and receiver noise estimates, equipment cost and configuration.
-Two channels, each centred at 1 176.45 MHz (L5 band) and 1 575.42 MHz (L1 band), transmit one narrow and one wide bandwidth signal each.
+The frequency requirements of IRNSS are based on an assessment of the position, navigation and timing accuracy requirements, space-to-earth propagation delay estimates, multipath and receiver noise estimates, equipment cost and configuration.

-In IRNSS, in L5, the modulation for narrow bandwidth signal is 1 MHz BPSK and for wider bandwidth signal BOC (5,2).
-In L1, the modulation for narrow bandwidth signal BOC(1,1) and for wider bandwidth signal BOC(5,2).
+On the L5 carrier, IRNSS transmits two signals with centre frequency 1 176.45 MHz.
+The signals include a Standard Positioning Service (SPS) signal with 1 MHz BPSK modulation and a Restricted Service (RS) signal with BOC (5,2) modulation.

+On the L1 carrier, it is planned to transmit two signals in IRNSS with centre frequency 1 575.42 MHz.
+The planned signals include a SPS signal which can be either BOC(1,1) or CBOC(6,1,1/11) or TMBOC (6,1,1/11) and a RS signal which can be either BOCs(5,2) or BOCc (4,2) or BOCc(12,2) (one modulation scheme will be selected out of these three options depending on the coordination outcome with other GNSS operators).

-The Indian SBAS GAGAN transmits GPS augmentation signals on L1 (1 575.42 MHz) and L5 (1 176.45 MHz) bands.
+The Indian SBAS GAGAN transmits GPS augmentation signals in the 1 559-1 610 MHz band (with centre frequency of 1 575.42 MHz) and in the 1 164-1 215 MHz band (with centre frequency of 1 176.45 MHz).

-For GINS the proposed modulation schemes are BPSK(1) and BOC(5,2) in L5 band and BOC(1,1) and BOC(5,2) in L1 band.

 2 Systems overview

-IRNSS is a continuous space-based all-weather radio navigation system for positioning, navigation and timing service for any user equipped with a suitable receiver, anywhere in the service area.
+IRNSS is a continuous space-based all-weather radio navigation satellite system for positioning, navigation and timing service for any user equipped with a suitable receiver, anywhere in the service area.

-GINS is planned to be a global system operating in the L1 and L5 bands providing position, navigation and timing services similar to IRNSS in future.

-The system operates on the principle of passive triangulation.
-The IRNSS user equipment measures the pseudo ranges to four or more satellites and computes its position after synchronizing its clock with the IRNSS system time by the use of receive ephemeris and clock correction parameters.
-It then determines the three-dimensional user position in WGS-84 reference frame and user clock offset from the IRNSS time by essentially calculating the simultaneous solution of four ranging equations.
+The system operates on the principle of passive trilateration.
+The IRNSS user equipment measures the pseudo-ranges to four or more satellites and computes its position after synchronizing its clock with the IRNSS system time by the use of received ephemeris and clock correction parameters.
+It then determines the three-dimensional user position in the WGS-84 reference frame and user clock offset from the IRNSS time by essentially calculating the simultaneous solution of four ranging equations.

 The three-dimensional user velocity and user clock rate offset can be estimated by solving four range rate equations given the pseudo-range rate measurements to four satellites.
 The measurements are termed “pseudo” because they are made by an imprecise (low cost) user clock in the receiver and contain fixed bias terms due to receivers clock offsets from the IRNSS time.

-The Indian SBAS GAGAN payloads will be carried on three geostationary Indian communication satellites.
-The augmentation GAGAN payloads transmit corrections to the core GPS for improved accuracy, integrity, availability and continuity.
+The Indian SBAS GAGAN payloads are carried on three geostationary Indian communication satellites.
+The augmentation GAGAN payloads transmit corrections to the signals received from the core GPS for improved accuracy, integrity, availability and continuity.

-2.1 IRNSS, GAGAN and GINS applications
+2.1 IRNSS and GAGAN applications